Zywave/booster/src/_areas/design-system/components/progress-bars.md

 Determinate Progress bars should be used when it is possible to display how long a process will take, and how far it has progressed.
 A percentage indicator can be included when the duration or progress can be measured or estimated.
 They visually represent completed or remaining work, allowing users to gauge progress and manage expectations.

-Determinate progress bars fill from 0 to 100%.
+Determinate progress bars expand to fill a fixed track from left to right until the loading process is complete.

 ![Progress bar Determinate indicators](/images/progress-bar_determinate_indicator.svg)